 Science fiction films have always been a forte of Hollywood.
 It has been tough for other film industries around the globe to match up to the standards set by Hollywood sci-fi movies.
-However, the Indian film industry is catching up and producing some great science fiction movies in the past decade.
+However, the Indian film industry has been catching up and producing some great science fiction movies in the past decade.

-While the Indian film industry is finally getting some recognition for its contribution to the sci-fi genre, we decided to check out the top Indian science fiction films ever made.
+While the Indian film industry is finally getting some recognition for its contribution to the sci-fi genre, we decided to check out the top Indian science-fiction films ever made.